Terms of Business

 The initial rental amount to be paid is determined by the payment profile you have selected and is not a deposit.
 For example, if your payment profile is 3+35, this means you will be required to pay 3 rentals as your initial rental amount, followed by 35 monthly payments of your agreed rental amount.
 The payment profile selected impacts the amount of the agreed monthly rental.
 For example, if you select a payment profile of 9+35, by paying for 9 monthly rentals as your initial rental, the cost of the subsequent 35 monthly rentals is likely to be lower than it would be if you selected a payment profile of 3+35.

-It is important that you understand the difference between a Finance Provider Maintained and Driver Maintained agreement.
+It is important that you understand the difference between a Lender Maintained and Driver Maintained agreement.

-If Finance Provider Maintained appears next to Maintenance, the quotation includes maintenance.
-This means the finance provider will cover the cost of maintenance and servicing as outlined in the finance agreement, but you are still responsible for taking the car to a dealership/garage approved by the finance provider for repair, regular servicing in line with the manufacturer’s service intervals, MOT inspections, etc.
+If Lender Maintained appears next to Maintenance, the quotation includes maintenance.
+This means the lender will cover the cost of maintenance and servicing as outlined in the finance agreement, but you are still responsible for taking the car to a dealership/garage approved by the lender for repairs, regular servicing in line with the manufacturer’s service intervals, MOT inspections, etc.

 If Driver Maintained appears next to Maintenance, the quotation does not include maintenance.
 You should understand that by opting for a Driver Maintained agreement you are responsible for maintaining your vehicle and that you may incur additional costs for regular servicing, MOTs and any repairs required throughout the duration of the agreement.

-Tell me why a Finance Provider Maintained agreement is a good idea
+Tell me why a Finance Lender Maintained agreement is a good idea

 All vehicles must be maintained to manufacturer standards and adhere to the specific vehicle servicing schedule.
 For many of the vehicle finance options offered, you have the option to cover all service and maintenance requirements.
 This costs extra but provides certainty on your motoring costs – no unexpected cost exposure that could adversely affect cash flow.

-It is important to note that in the event that you decide not to include maintenance in your contract (Driver Maintained), you are responsible for maintaining the vehicle at an additional cost over and above the monthly finance rental cost.
+It is important to note that if you decide not to include maintenance in your contract (Driver Maintained), you are responsible for maintaining the vehicle at an additional cost over and above the monthly finance rental cost.

-What are the benefits of choosing Finance Provider Maintenance?
+What are the benefits of choosing a Lender Maintained agreement?

 - Covers the cost of any repairs required throughout the duration of the contract term.
 This includes tyres, brakes, exhausts, wipers, and batteries.
 This is subject to BVRLA Fair Wear & Tear Guidelines.

-- Includes breakdown cover, roadside assistance and roadside repairs
+- May include breakdown cover, roadside assistance and roadside repairs subject to the lender

 - Includes servicing and MOTs